Germany to offer free COVID-19 shots for all adults from June 7

 The minister added that authorities were already discussing when and how to allow COVID-19 vaccinations for adolescents between the ages of 12 and 16.

-The European Union's drug regulator, the European Medicines Agency (EMA), is aiming to approve Pfizer (PFE.N) and BioNTech's COVID-19 vaccine for use children as young as 12-years-old in June, possibly even at the end of this month. read more
+The European Union’s drug regulator, the European Medicines Agency (EMA), is aiming to approve Pfizer and BioNTech’s COVID-19 vaccine for use children as young as 12-years-old in June, possibly even at the end of this month.

 Our Standards: The Thomson Reuters Trust Principles.